-Nairobi, 17th February, 2021 – The signing ceremony took place at African Guarantee Fund’s head office in Nairobi.
+Nairobi, 17th February, 2021 – African Guarantee Fund has issued a loan portfolio guarantee amounting to USD 10 million to Afriland First Bank to support SMEs, women entrepreneurs and green economy in Cameroon.
+The signing ceremony took place at African Guarantee Fund’s head office in Nairobi.

 Signed by Alphonse Nafack, Managing Director of Afriland First Bank and Jules Ngankam, Group Chief Executive Officer of African Guarantee Fund, this agreement will enable Afriland First Bank, on the one hand, to strengthen its commitment to the SME/SMI sector and, on the other hand, to promote the development of green entrepreneurship and women’s leadership in the business community.